 5. Mammoth Lakes, California

 The Mammoth Lakes region in California is one of the state’s most popular destinations for skiing.
 However, there’s much more to do in Mammoth Lakes in the winter.
 Most notably, checking out the hot springs here is a must in January.
 When there’s snow on the ground, they are extra steamy and even more beautiful than in the warmer months.
-Plus, they’re not as crowded during this time of year, so you’ll have a better chance of getting to soak solo.
+Plus, they’re not as crowded at this time of year, so you’ll have a better chance of getting to soak solo.

 Within Mammoth Lakes, some of the best spots in January are Convict Lake for a gorgeous view of the mountains reflected on the water, the Hot Creek Geological site for a magical steamy scene, and Mono Lake for a truly unique landscape and salty water that doesn’t freeze.
 Most places will be quite snowy this time of year, so pack snowshoes for easier access.